Sevmorput: Atomflot (2008–present)

 After transporting a second shipment of fish from Petropavlovsk-Kamchatsky to Saint Petersburg in September 2020, reportedly on the orders of President Vladimir Putin, Sevmorput loaded prefabricated building modules for the new Vostok Station in Antarctica and departed on 5 October.
 This would mark the first time a nuclear-powered surface ship would sail to the Earth's southernmost continent.
 After leaving the Baltic Sea and passing through the English Channel, Sevmorput headed south along the European and African coasts.
 However, shortly after crossing the Equator the vessel unexpectedly slowed down from its usual transit speed of about 18 kn to about 6 to 7 kn and, after sailing back and forth along its past track for a while, changed course towards Africa.
 Although Rosatomflot initially declined to comment the situation, unofficial reports implied that Sevmorput lost one of its four propeller blades and divers had to remove the opposite blade to balance the propeller.
 On 26 November, it was confirmed that Sevmorput would have to head back to Saint Petersburg for repairs and the construction of the new Vostok station would be postponed to 2021 due to deteriorating ice conditions in Antarctica.
 After a winter lay-up, the vessel was drydocked in April 2021 and the repairs were completed in July.
 Although metal fatigue, foreign object and improper operation were all considered potential explanations, the root cause of the propeller blade failure could not be determined.

 In August 2021, Sevmorput sailed to Murmansk.
 After spending two months at quayside, the ship returned again to Saint Petersburg to load nuclear power plant components for Rooppur Nuclear Power Plant under construction in Bangladesh.
-The cargo will be shipped to Vladivostok for transshipment.

-In October 2021, BSK-Rybnaya Kompaniya charted the nuclear-powered cargo ship to transport frozen fish from Kamchatka.
-The first voyage along the Northern Sea Route is scheduled for November 2021.
+The cargo would be shipped to Vladivostok for transshipment to conventionally-powered cargo ship.
+In October 2021, BSK-Rybnaya Kompaniya chartered the nuclear-powered cargo ship to transport frozen fish from Kamchatka with the first voyage along the Northern Sea Route scheduled for November 2021.

+In August 2022, Sevmorput shuttled cargo from Murmansk to Rogachevo air base and Pan'kovo test range on Novaya Zemlya in presumed preparation for testing of the nuclear-powered missile 9M730 Burevestnik.
+In addition, the vessel made two subsidized cargo voyages to the Far East along the Northern Sea Route.

+In 2023, Sevmorput made two round trips from Saint Petersburg to the Far East carrying commercial cargo.
+In October 2023, Sevmorput was one of the ships suspected by Finnish police of possible involvement in damage to the Balticconnector natural gas pipeline and telecommunication cables that occurred in the Gulf of Finland on 8 October.
+However, the anchor retrieved from the seabed next to the damaged pipeline was later identified as having come from the Chinese container ship Newnew Polar Bear that sailed alongside Sevmorput at the time of the incident.